Prosecutor won’t charge ex-lawmaker over sex assault claim

 The announcement comes seven months after House Republicans stripped Ellis of his committee chairmanship and recommended he resign over an allegation that he had sex with a woman who had resisted his advances before she blacked out.

-Ellis, of Butler County, resigned in March, but through his lawyers has denied the allegation.
+Ellis, of Butler County, resigned in March but has denied the allegation.

 The woman’s lawyer has said her client believes she was drugged while she was out having a drink with a friend and has no memory of the ensuing 12 hours, before she awoke naked in Ellis’ bed.